RDX: Stability

 RDX has a high nitrogen content and a high oxygen to carbon ratio, (O:C ratio), both of which indicate its explosive potential for formation of N_{2} and CO_{2}.

 RDX undergoes a deflagration to detonation transition (DDT) in confinement and certain circumstances.

 The velocity of detonation of RDX at a density of 1.80 g/cm^{3} is 8750 m/s.

 It starts to decompose at approximately 170 °C and melts at 204 °C. At room temperature, it is very stable.
 It burns rather than explodes.
-It detonates only with a detonator, being unaffected even by small arms fire.
+It detonates only with a detonator, and is unaffected even by small arms fire.
 This property makes it a useful military explosive.
 It is less sensitive than pentaerythritol tetranitrate (PETN).
-Under normal conditions, RDX has a Figure of Insensitivity of exactly 80 (RDX defines the reference point).
+Under normal conditions, RDX has a Figure of Insensitivity of exactly 80 (RDX defines this reference point).

 RDX sublimes in vacuum, which restricts or prevents its use in some applications.

 RDX, when exploded in air, has about 1.5 times the explosive energy of TNT per unit weight and about 2.0 times per unit volume.

 RDX is insoluble in water, with solubility 0.05975 g/L at temperature of 25 °C.